Aiven-Labs/terraform-policy-tutorial/README.md

 }
 ```

-> :note: The api token in the above example is invalid and is shown as an example only.
+> **Note** The api token in the above example is invalid and is shown as an example only.